• Skip to main content

 • With pasta

-If you are adding it into pasta you'll have a quick and easy vegetarian dinner for 6 hungry people ready in minutes.
-(Be sure to reserve some of the pasta water to loosen the sauce).
+Stir a few spoonfuls of the pesto into pasta for a quick and easy vegetarian dinner (be sure to reserve some of the pasta water to loosen the sauce).
 Top with roasted vegetables, fresh basil and enjoy!

 • As a dip

-You can enjoy this healthy pesto as a dip, puree along with white beans or avocado and serve with crackers or garlic bread.
+You can enjoy this healthy sun-dried tomato pesto as a dip, puree along with white beans or avocado and serve with crackers or garlic bread.

 • As a snack

-Spread a small amount of the pesto on baguette slices, sprinkle over some grated cheese and pop in the oven for a delicious snack or easy appetizer!
+Spread a small amount on baguette slices, sprinkle over some grated cheese and quickly in the oven for a delicious snack or easy appetizer!

 • As a spread